boldybread/t3a2_fullstackapp/README.md

 ## User Stories

-1. [ ] Replace current sticky note system
-2. [ ] Add a public facing page with basic contact info
-3. [ ] Add an employee login to the notes app
-4. [ ] Provide a welcome page after login
-5. [ ] Provide easy navigation
-6. [ ] Display current user and assigned role
-7. [ ] Provide a logout option
-8. [ ] Require users to login at least once per week
-9. [ ] Provide a way to remove employee access asap if needed
-10. [ ] Notes are assigned to specific employees
-11. [ ] Notes have a ticket #, title, note body, created & updated dates
-12. [ ] Notes are either OPEN or COMPLETED
-13. [ ] Users can be Employees, Managers, or Admins
-14. [ ] Notes can only be deleted by Managers or Admins
-15. [ ] Anyone can create a note (when customer checks-in)
-16. [ ] Employees can only view and edit their assigned notes
-17. [ ] Managers and Admins can view, edit, and delete all notes
-18. [ ] Only Managers and Admins can access User Settings
-19. [ ] Only Managers and Admins can create new users
-20. [ ] Must be responsive and accessible on both desktop and mobile
+### Cave Johnson - Founder and CEO

+- I want a modern task management application instead of having to use post it notes
+- Notes should be assigned to managers only
+- I want a modern website that my customers can see that reflects our values
+- I need to be able to remove an employee immediately if required

+UPDATE: Notes should be assigned to whichever employee is completing task

+- Notes should be assigned to anyone

+### Doug Rattmann - Programmer and Technician

+Employees should be separated into Employees and Managers, managers have higher priviliges

+UPDATE: Employees, Managers and Admin needed

+- Managers and admins should have higher priviliges than employee role

+### Henry - Technician

+- I want notes to be able to be assigned to individuals
+- Everyone should be able to access notes

+### Caroline - Admin

+- I want something that is easy to navigate to make my work easier
+- I don't have a mobile so I want this designed for desktop only
+- I would like notes to have a ticket number which makes it easier for me to track completed or new tasks

+UPDATE: app should be usable on other screen sizes but prioritise desktop

+- app should be responsive

+### GLaDOS - Researcher

+- I want to make sure employees are logging in and not exploiting this work from home malarkey

+### Wheatley - HR

+- Only Managers and admin roles should be able to access settings or create new users

+### Consolidated Tasks based off User Stories

+- Replace current sticky note system
+- Add a public facing page with basic contact info
+- Add an employee login to the notes app
+- Provide a welcome page after login
+- Provide easy navigation
+- Display current user and assigned role
+- Provide a logout option
+- Require users to login at least once per week
+- Provide a way to remove employee access asap if needed
+- ~~Notes are assigned to managers only~~
+- Notes are assigned to specific employees
+- Notes have a ticket #, title, note body, created & updated dates
+- Notes are either OPEN or COMPLETED
+- ~~Users can be Employees or Managers~~

+- Users can be Employees, Managers, or Admins
+- Notes can only be deleted by Managers or Admins
+- Anyone can create a note (when customer checks-in)
+- Employees can only view and edit their assigned notes
+- Managers and Admins can view, edit, and delete all notes
+- Only Managers and Admins can access User Settings
+- Only Managers and Admins can create new users
+- ~~App must be desktop only~~
+- Must be responsive and accessible different screensizes, but primarily designed for desktop

 ## Wireframes

 For multiple standard screen sizes, created using industry standard software

 ## Trello Board

 Screenshots of your Trello board throughout the duration of the project